3.4. Deploy#

 # vantage6-server.
 In the case you use a sub-path here, make sure

-# to foward also it to the proxy_pass
+# to forward also it to the proxy_pass

 location /subpath {